Influenza (the flu)

 • First Nations people aged 6 months and over

-Influenza vaccination during pregnancy is a safe and effective way to protect pregnant people and their babies against flu.
-By getting vaccinated, protective antibodies are passed on to the baby through the placenta which protects them in their first few months of life, when they are most vulnerable and too young to have the influenza vaccine themselves.
+Influenza vaccination during pregnancy is a safe and effective way to protect pregnant women and pregnant people and their baby against flu.
+By getting vaccinated, protective antibodies are passed on to the baby through the placenta.
+This protects the baby in their first few months of life, when they are most vulnerable and too young to have the influenza vaccine themselves.
 The maternal vaccinations consumer brochure has more information on flu and vaccination in pregnancy.

 The influenza vaccine does not contain live flu viruses and cannot cause the flu.
 However, some people may experience mild flu-like symptoms for up to 48 hours as their immune system responds to the vaccine.
-Serious reactions to the vaccine are extremely rare.
 While some people may experience mild side effects such as pain, swelling, and redness at the injection site, these usually resolve quickly.
+Serious reactions to the vaccine, including allergic reactions, are extremely rare.

-Immediate allergic reactions to flu vaccine are extremely rare.
-People withe egg allergy, including a history of anaphylaxis, can be safely vaccinated with egg-based influenza vaccines.
+People with egg allergy, including a history of anaphylaxis, can be safely vaccinated with egg-based influenza vaccines.

-If you experience any symptoms that concern you, call 13 HEALTH, your doctor, or the immunisation provider.
+If you experience any symptoms after receiving a vaccination that concern you, call 13 HEALTH, your doctor, or the immunisation provider.

 • vaccine strains